Mixture of Horizons in Action Chunking: Related Work

-Action chunking, popularized by ACT~\cite{Zhao2023ACT}, allows policies to predict a sequence of future actions at each control step instead of a single next action.
-This design exposes the policy to temporal structure, supports high-frequency control, and enables smoother execution by fusing overlapping actions in different chunks.
+\textbf{Action Chunking.} Action chunking, popularized by ACT~\cite{Zhao2023ACT}, allows policies to predict a sequence of future actions at each control step instead of a single next action.
+This design exposes the policy to temporal structure, supports high-frequency control, and enables smoother execution by fusing overlapping actions of the same timestamps in different chunks.
 CogACT~\cite{li2024cogact} further refines this idea with similarity-based weighting schemes.
 Consequently, chunked prediction combined with full-attention transformers over the action dimension has become a standard component in modern VLA policies~\cite{kim2025openvla-oft,black2024pi_0,bu2025agibot,gao2025vlaos,bharadhwaj2023roboagent,internvlam1,zhai2025igniting}.

 Despite its widespread use, the chunk length, termed \emph{horizon}, is typically chosen heuristically.
 Existing findings~\cite{shukor2025smolvla,li2024cogact} suggest that performance is highly sensitive to this horizon and that different horizons are preferable for different task types.
 Moreover, prior works do not provide an available method to mitigate the trade-off between long-term foresight and short-term precision induced by a fixed horizon.
 In this paper, we aim to solve this problem by introducing a universal mixture-of-horizons training strategy.